 (by Ron Synovitz; French translations from “Indian Rope Trick” by Ariane Julie-Synovitz)

 I used to own this and should have kept it, the multi-color vinyl really adds something.
-The used cover images do not really fit as they are from the White Album era, taken on the “Mad Day Out” shoot on 28 July 1968.
+The selected cover images do not really fit as they are from the White Album era, taken on the “Mad Day Out” photo shoot on 28 July 1968.